 Image from lululemon.com

 Touch-free stores are even one step further.
 By using smart screens and scanning barcodes and QR codes, customers can receive info about desired products and interact with stores on a different level.
 The Shenzhen Burberry store uses WeChat to link together online and offline and reward customers for engaging with the brand.
 Customers can do things like book in-store appointments and items to try on, contact customer service, learn about new products and exclusive content, and share their own content.
-The store combines Burberry’s recent tech experiments, like gaming, social media product drops and app-driven customer service.
+It combines Burberry’s recent tech experiments, like gaming, social media product drops and app-driven customer service.

 Image from burberryplc.com